 The Canadian Guide to Uniform Legal Citation (also known as "the McGill Guide") is the authoritative source in Canada for citing legal materials.
 The BU Library copy may be located on the Second Floor KE259.
 C35 2010.

-Western University Libraries has a page of citation options - found here http://www.lib.uwo.ca/services/styleguides.html.
-It includes non-specific style guides for Government Documents (brief and detailed) and a page of information specific to citing Royal Commissions, Commissions of Inquiry and Task Forces.
+Western University Libraries has a page of citation options - found on their Citation Guides library guide.
+Scroll to "Other Styles' and click on Government Documents and Statistics.
+It includes non-specific style guides for Government Documents (brief and detailed) and a page of information specific to citing Royal Commissions, Commissions of Inquiry, and Task Forces.